alba2805/intive-FDV-TechnicalExersice/README.md

-# intive-FDV-TechnicalExersice
+# intive-FDV-TechnicalExercise
-TechnicalExersice for intive-FDV
+TechnicalExercise for intive-FDV

 -------------------------Description of the project design.--------------------------------- An MVC pattern was followed, so the packages are: Controller, Model and View.